camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### CDI or OSGI

 Due to limited adoption, there is no support for CDI or OSGI in Camunda Cloud.
-A lightweight integration layer comparable to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) might evolve in the feature and we are happy to support this as community extension to the Zeebe project.
+A lightweight integration layer comparable to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) might evolve in the feature and we are happy to support this as a community extension to the Zeebe project.

 ### Polyglot applications (C#, NodeJS)